Calvin University: Safety

-Campus security and parking policy enforcement services are provided Calvin University's Campus Safety Department.
+Campus security and parking policy enforcement services are provided by Calvin University's Campus Safety Department.
 Some Calvin University campus safety officers have been armed with firearms since 2008, a decision that the Campus Safety Department director William Corner describes as a response to concerns that the college was not adequately prepared to respond to a similar event following the 2007 Virginia Tech campus shooting.
 Initially, only Campus Safety supervisors who were former law enforcement and fully licensed to carry firearms on a school campus were permitted to carry firearms on Calvin's campus.
 At that time, all campus safety supervisors were issued collapsible batons, chemical spray, and handcuffs as standard policy, even if they were not armed with a firearm.

 At the time and until 2017, non-supervisory Campus Safety officers were student employees who performed their duties unarmed.
-In 2017, the Campus Safety Department made the decision to discontinue hiring students for non-supervisory campus safety officer roles, electing instead to hire former law enforcement officers who were licensed to carry firearms on campus.
-The department continued to employ students employees as dispatchers, building security officers, and customer service staff.
+In 2017, the Campus Safety Department discontinued hiring students for non-supervisory campus safety officer roles, electing instead to hire former law enforcement officers who were licensed to carry firearms on campus.
+The department continued to employ students as dispatchers, building security officers, and customer service staff.
 The Campus Safety Department director, William Corner, stated that student officers were not fully qualified for the risk level of some of the incidents they were responding too.
-“We were putting the students in positions that, honestly, I was not comfortable with for their safety and their level of experience.”
+"We were putting the students in positions that, honestly, I was not comfortable with for their safety and their level of experience."

 In September 2014, full-time, non-student Calvin College campus safety personnel began wearing body cameras while on duty.
 Officers are required to turn on the cameras in specific circumstances.